avtarted/notes/math/ExpectationAverageCenterOfMass.typ

 where D_i are the absolute difference of the ith number from M, abs(a_i - M) and where M is the average (M for mean).
 (M-(M-A), M-(M-A), M + (B-M))

-=== Expectation of Weighted Coin Flip
+== Average and Expectation: Weighted Coin Flip
-I'll recyle the (A,B) and (A,A,B) cases to motivate expectation.
+I'll recyle the (A,B) and (A,A,B) cases to motivate intuition about the term expectation.
 I'll continue to keep A = 1 and B = 2.
 Flip heads get A, flip tails, get B both equally likely in the (A,B) case But for the (A,A,B) case we have P(heads) = 2/3 and P(tails) = 1/3.
 Like imagine a bag with the elements (A,A,B).
-If we were to draw one out randomly, we'd expect to get A 2/3rds of the time and B 1/3rd of the time.
+If we were to draw one out randomly a bunch of times (sampling with replacement), we'd expect to get A 2/3rds of the time and B 1/3rd of the time.
 So 2/3 and 1/3 are probabilities and weights and they are connected to the multiplicities of A and B.
+Again, note that this is equivalent to performing a weighted coin flip with P(Heads) = 2/3 and P(Tails) = 1/3.

 Aside: Going the other direction, I have the probability space (A:2/3, B:1/3) and from that I can connect it to (A,A,B).
 But the general case might not be so clean, there might not be a "GCD" of 1/3 in the probability distribution or a "GCD" or, non-normalized, a "GCD" of 1 where A's count is 1 and B's count is 2 and 1 divides 2 as 2 is double 1 (GCD in quotes because actual GCDs are integers, and that too, integers than 1)
 Like the key distinction I'm positing is that B's weight may not be exactly an integer multiple of A's weight.
-It's still a discrete probability space, but the weights (A: P(A), B:P(B)) may be such that P(A) does not cleanly divide P(B) I believe it's not the weights that matter as it is their relative composition which in this case is countB:countA = 2:1 so I can still use takeaways for the simple, discrete, cases and extend it to general discrete probability spaces.
+It's still a discrete probability space, but the weights (A: P(A), B:P(B)) may be such that P(A) does not cleanly divide P(B) I maintain that it's not the weights that matter as it is their relative composition which in this case is countB:countA = 2:1 so I can still use takeaways for the simple, discrete, cases and extend it to general discrete probability spaces.
 I'll proceed to explain why I'm comfortable doing so generally or give myself some intuition at least.
 A general discrete probability space is really similar to a list of letters (A, A, B) the letters being individual outcomes but each letter has a real number probability associated with it.
 And these probabilities sum to 1.
 In a sense our list of letters constructions like (A,A,B) are an example of uniform probability space so first A with weight 1/3, second A with weight 1/3, and B with weight 1/3
 Note 1/3+1/3+1/3 = 1.
 So really we're paritioning a whole pie, the pie representing the number 1 or 100%, into 3 equal slices, 2 A slices and 1 B slice.
-Bur more generally we can parition into different slices as well, their slice compositions not being clean like 1:1:1 or 2:1 but instead something messier where there's no slice that can serve as a GCD-I mean perhaps we can approximate it at various granulalities, but I digress.
+Bur more generally we can parition into different slices as well, their slice compositions not being clean like 1:1:1 or 2:1 but instead something messier where there's no slice that can serve as a GCD-I mean perhaps we can approximate it at various granulalities that divide all slices, but I digress.
 At the end of the day, it's all just a partion of 1 and probabilities descript the relative size of the partitions to each other.

 I'll actually take a step back first and examine (A,0) and (0,B) cases.
 I want to isolate the impact of each individual outcome